robwco/workshop-marketing/index.md

 >
 > Kurt Elster<br>
 > Chicago, Illinois, USA
+-->

 ## Here's everything you get when you signup:

-1. ### The best freelance leads on the web
+1. **The best freelance leads on the web everyday**<br>

-    Never worry about a dry spell again with a daily stream of hand-picked, remote freelance projects all with budgets over $1000.

-   You'll be on top of virtually every opportunity there is online with zero effort.

-   The beauty is that contacting just one or two of these opportunities makes this the only source of work you’ll ever need.
-It makes it easy to fill up your calendar with work months in advanced.

-    In fact you'll find it so convenient that you'll be able to do it even when you're fully booked.
-All it takes is opening up your email and replying to someone.

 It's an instant 4 to 5 hour head start on every other freelancer.

-2. ### Hand-curated lead sorting and qualifying
+2. **Hand-curated lead sorting and qualifying**<br>

-    I don't just find the leads I send you.
-I also pick through each one by hand to make sure you're only seeing hyper-relevant leads that are worth your time.
+You're only seeing hyper-relevant leads that are worth your time.

-    I then assess every lead individually and assign a category to sort projects into groups so you can quickly look through available projects in your specialty to find ones that are perfect for you.

-3. ### Background recon information on every lead
+3. **Background recon information on every lead**<br>

-   To help you get up to speed with every potential client quickly, I'll also send you details about their business.
-This includes how much they're willing to spend, their personal email address, and a photo of who you're contacting.

-   This allows you to instantly envision yourself working with each client before you contact them.
+Instantly envision working with a client before you contact them.

-   You'll also get their name, twitter, website, and project description included for every lead.
-This allows you to decide who you want to work for by approaching better clients and sending better emails in less time.

-4. ### The maximum response rate checklist (bonus)
+4. **The maximum response rate checklist (bonus)**<br>

-   It doesn't matter who you're emailing.
-There's a handful of common mistakes that will kill your response rate if you don't account for them.

-   My one-page cheatsheet is a perfect companion to the daily email you'll receive.
-You can use it to quickly make sure every email you send is optimized and ready to win you clients.
+A one-page cheatsheet that will optimize your emails.

-5. ### A copy of my book Emails That Win You Clients (premium only)
+5. **A copy of my book Emails That Win You Clients (premium only)**<br>

-   This is my book on how to write crisp, compelling emails that win you freelance work.
-You'll learn the exact recipe for writing a perfect email to any client.
+The exact recipe for writing a perfect email from scratch to any client.

-   Backed by thousands of emails and testing, my short guide on writing emails will give you you the best chance at landing a lead from Workshop (or anywhere else).

-   Every chapter in this book is pulled from the best breakthroughs from strategy sessions with over 50+ freelancers who were struggling to hear back from clients.
-I know the book will work for you because every one of these freelancers began to see results as soon as they implemented the material.
-Leads began responding.
-They started winning clients.

-   Here's what's covered, you'll learn how to: get people to read your emails, write compelling emails, make your emails insanely interesting, address real needs clients will pay you for, get the conversation going quickly and naturally, and know what you’re writing is good.

-   This book is designed to be a companion to your email writing process.
-It’s intended to be something you can open up next to gmail and refer back to whenever you want that's why it's great to have next two your email with eager clients.

-   It's a resources you can look at quickly and know you're sending out a great email every time.

-6. ### Special just-for-you lead requests (premium only)
+6. **Special just-for-you lead requests (premium only)**<br>

-   With a premium account you'll also get access to a special form where you can request leads be found just for you.
-Need a rails client in the dental industry?
-As a premium members you'll be able to request this type of lead and have my team looking that same day.

-   If we find it, you'll see it in the following email.
-It's like having a team of assistants ready to find you work at a moments notice.
-You unlock the ability to be able to request exactly the type of lead you want.
+Unlock the ability to request exactly the type of lead you want.

-   That kind of personalization would cost you thousands of dollars every month if you hired me individually.

-7. ### Your own personal email specialist (premium only)
+7. **Your own personal email specialist (premium only)**<br>

-   To make sure you never feel overwhelmed I'll assign you your own personal email specialist to help you contact leads and get up to speed with Workshop.

-   This 1-on-1 concierge help will help you pick which leads to email and keep you accountable so you make emailing leads a habit that sticks.
+1-on-1 concierge help picking leads to email and writing something to make sure you hear back.

-   That will ensure you win more clients and always have access to a real person who can help guide you in the right direction if you don't hear back.

-8. ### Access to low competition, big-budget projects found only on Workshop (premium only)
+8. **Access to low competition, big-budget projects found only on Workshop (premium only)**<br>

-   These are big budget projects projects you won't find anywhere else.
-People come straight to Workshop to post big budget projects because they know that they're going to get a response from a handful of great freelancers.
+Big budget projects projects you won't find anywhere else.

-   Because Workshop is private, you won't be competing with the entire world - just a handful of peers.
-These leads are so valuable that you have virtually no competition on $20k+ projects that fall directly in your specialty.

-   But Workshop doesn't step in or take a cut, you own 100% of the relationship with your clients and 100% of the project fee.

-   There’s nothing between you and the clients I send you, you email them directly from your inbox and your conversation stays private.
-Like all my leads, there’s no middleman referral fees, no app, and no confusing system to work around.
-Just profit.

 <table class="pricing" cellspacing="0" cellpadding="0">